-FCA means the Financial Conduct Authority or its successor regulatory authority.
+FCA means the Financial Conduct Authority or such successor regulatory authority as may be appointed from time to time.

-FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) and the Investment Funds Sourcebook (FUND) as part of the FCA Rules.
+FCA Regulations means the rules contained in the Collective Investment Schemes Sourcebook (COLL) and the Investment Funds Sourcebook (FUND) as part of the FCA Rules as they may be amended or updated from time to time.

-FCA Rules means the FCA handbook of rules and guidance made under the Act.
+FCA Rules means the FCA handbook of rules made under the Act as may be amended or updated from time to time.

-ICVC means investment company with variable capital incorporated pursuant to the OEIC Regulations.
+ICVC means investment company with variable capital.